 Zone 3 Laser Games

 Owner Brett Johnstone has just opened this flash new laser games arena in the Launceston region.
-In fact, when we arrived, they had only been open three days!
+In fact, when we arrived, they’d only been open three days!
 Brett also owns Zone 3 in Hobart, which has been operating successfully since 1993.
 Not to be confused with outdoor skirmish or paintball, Zone 3 is all about laser tag… so no paint stains or bruises.

 Tasmania to Host International Zone Competition